Grantchester - the Rupert Brooke walk

 THE tea stop on this walk is The Orchard Tea Rooms (tel 01223-845 788) in Grantchester.
 It is steeped in history and although touristy, retains a great atmosphere so it is very popular with Cambridge and local residents as well as the many tourists who flock there.
 Consequently at weekends (particularly on Sundays) The Orchard is packed and you will have to queue to be served and wait for a table to become free under the orchard’s apple trees.
 But be patient as the wait is worthwhile.

 You may well be in need of a cuppa after finishing the tour of the colleges.
 You are spoilt for choice for venues in the City Centre.
 There are also kiosks on Cambridge Station which serve coffee and tea.

-No major changes.
+Minor updates July 2017.
 [Pre 2011 Editions] The farmer's path is now permissive - no need to write in advance

 After the walk, we would love to get your feedback